qctrl/python-pyquil/README.md

 # Q-CTRL Pyquil Adaptor

-The aim of the Q-CTRL Pyquil Adapter package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Rigetti quantum hardware and simulators.
+The aim of the Q-CTRL Pyquil Adaptor package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Rigetti quantum hardware and simulators.